 Sales: The total revenue generated by the category.

-Product Name: The item being analysed, such as "2L Whole Milk" or "Roasted Coffee Beans."
+Product Name: The Line Level Item, such as "2L Whole Milk" or "Roasted Coffee Beans."

 Pack Type: The type of packaging the product comes in (ie. bottle, carton, case)

-Theoretical Usage: The amount of the product that should have been used based on sales data.
+Theoretical Usage: The amount of the product that should have been used based on your sales (dictated by the linked recipe/product created in Edify).

 Theoretical Cost: The expected cost of the theoretical usage